apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 - Not supported on iOS.
 - Complex API with nested callbacks.
-- Limited total amount of storage (typically around 5MB).
+- Limited total amount of storage (typically around 5MB) and possible eviction [as described on MDN][MDNIndexedDBLimitsAndEviction].

 ## Plugin-Based Options